 The sun’s rays are strongest between 10:00 a.m. and 4:00 p.m.—when your shadow is shorter than you.
 Try to schedule outdoor activities in the hours before or after this time.
 If you must be in the sun during these hours, seek shade—trees, umbrellas and shelters—as often as possible.
 If you rely on an umbrella for shade at the beach, find one with a UPF (ultraviolet protection factor) of 30 or more.

-Cover Up In the water, consider wearing a rash guard instead of a t-shirt.
+In the water, consider wearing a rash guard instead of a t-shirt.
 Wet t-shirts offer far less UV protection than dry ones.
 Rash guards are made of polyester and a stretchy material, and many have a built-in UPF.
 If you aren’t in the water, cover up with loose-fitting, long-sleeved shirts and long pants.
 Tightly woven materials in dark colors provide more protection than loosely woven materials or lighter colors.
 And check clothing labels for UPF information.
 You want materials with a UPF of at least 30.

 Wear Hats